What do you get? The Hollywood Squares, of course!

 The show proved to be so popular, it would later be revived for 1986-1989, with John Davidson at the helm — and again from 1998 through 2004. – AJW

-Looking back to when the original Hollywood Squares started to run at night in 1968
+Back to when the original Hollywood Squares game show started to run at night in 1968

 By Paul Jones – The Atlanta Constitution (Atlanta, Georgia) January 12, 1968